MaDycloud-MD/my-strapi-project-aws-deploy/README.md

 * CI: image build + push to ECR using `docker buildx` for platform targeting.
 * AWS: `terraform apply`, then monitor CloudWatch logs `/ecs/strapi` to verify Strapi boots and connects to DB.

-### Outcome & Next Steps

-* A reproducible Terraform + Docker deployment pattern for Strapi on AWS Fargate with RDS.
-* Next: add S3 uploads for media, enable HTTPS via ALB+ACM, and lock down SGs for production.

 ---